Videoguys' System Recommendations for Video Editing (March 2017 Update)

 We get asked all the time what kind of computer you need to run the latest NLE software.
 On the Windows side this is a complicated answer with many options.
 With a Mac it's easier to answer.
 If you go with the higher end model iMacs or Mac Book Pros with i7 quad-core processors you will get excellent results.

-If you want the best configuration for a new iMac for video editing, Videoguys recommends the 27 inch iMac with Intel Core i7 processor, 32GB RAM, 1TB Fusion Drive, NVIDIA GeForce GTX 780M with 4GB of GFX Memory.
+If you want the best configuration for a new iMac for video editing, Videoguys recommends the 27 inch iMac with Intel Core i7 processor, 32GB RAM, and the best graphics card they offer.
+(Unfortunately Apple no longer offer iMacs with nVidia graphics cards, so you'll have to settle for AMD/ATI).
 This is a fully loaded machine, and it's going to cost you about $3K, but it will run any Mac based NLE great and has all the power you need for all HD tapeless workflows.

 If are on a tight budget the first place to look to save is by dropping down to the GTX 775m with only 2GB of RAM, which will save you $150, the next place to cut is your RAM, down to 16G, but we can't recommend going down to just 8GB.
 That brings the cost down below $2500.
 If you are serious about editing video on a new iMac, that's the bottom.